Michell House, 3 Hillmorton Road, Rugby, CV22 5DB

 Above all, Michell House is a warm, friendly place where boys are happy, where they eat, sleep, work, rest and play harmoniously and where they are provided with the best possible opportunity to fulfil their potential in every area of school life.

 Tim Day was educated at Rugby (Town House 1983-88) before spending a gap year on the staff at Holmwood House, Colchester.
 He subsequently read Classics at the University of Liverpool and trained as a teacher of Classics with Mathematics at the University of Nottingham.
 Tim taught Classics at Norwich School for 13 years where he was Housemaster of a day house, Head of cricket and 1st XV rugby football coach.
-Tim met his wife Lucy in Norwich; they have three children, Alice, James and Theo, the older two of whom are current pupils at Rugby School.
+Tim met his wife Lucy in Norwich; they have three children, Alice, James and Theo, all three of whom are Rugbeians.

 Tim moved to Rugby in 2006 as a teacher of Classics before taking up residence in Whitelaw House as Assistant Housemaster in 2007.
 Outside the classroom, he is an active all-round schoolmaster.
-He coaches U16 rugby and U14 cricket as well as helping to lead the army section of the CCF.
-A lifelong prop forward at many and various clubs, Tim focuses more on his refereeing these days, while his other major interests are record collecting, particularly 60s singles, and supporting county cricket, primarily Leicestershire CCC.
+He coaches rugby, hockey and cricket as well as leading the Parachute Regt section of the CCF.
+A lifelong prop forward at many and various clubs, Tim focuses more on his refereeing these days, while his other major interests are trail running, record collecting, particularly 60s singles, and supporting county cricket, primarily as a committee member at Leicestershire CCC.
 Tim moved to Michell in 2009.

 Carol Givens has a wealth of experience, having been at the heart of all Michell action since she joined the House in 2007.
 A life-long supporter of Northampton Saints RFC, Carol also likes the outdoors and gardening; she enjoys creating her new garden at her cottage in Northamptonshire, to which she retreats during holidays.
 Carol came to Michell from a background in catering, having worked in that field for numerous years.
 Her accommodation is situated next to the laundry and hence at the centre of the House; she is on call through the night.
 When the boys return from their lessons for morning break, lunch and tea, it is Carol and her able deputy, Marie Thomas, who deal with their needs.
 When Carol goes off-duty for a well-deserved break, Assistant Matron Marie takes over.
 Marie supports the boys in any number of ways; she is a much-valued and highly experienced member of the team, having previously served as Matron of Kilbracken House, and subsequently as Senior Matron at Belhaven Hill, prior to her return to Rugby School.